corecritter/minecraftserver/README.md

 After getting everything setup, you need to change the IP address to point to your NFS file server in sc-nfs.yaml If running on Windows, change the IP address to your docker registry and run apply.ps1.
 Everything should now work and you can connect to your minecraft server at <yourIp>:30000

+You can also freely change any server settings, operators and whitelist options in /settings to configure the server

 NOTE: If exposing this to the internet (port forwarding), you may need to expose 25565 and map it to 30000 internally.
 That is what I did and outside users can just enter my ip without a port number

-If you're using docker desktop, add this (replace ip with the node's IP to your docker's insecure registries add this to DockerEngine settings "insecure-registries": ["192.168.50.17:32000"]
+If you're using docker desktop, add this to point to your insecure docker registry add this to DockerEngine settings "insecure-registries": ["<yourIp>:32000"]